 Usually, spending some extra money on fixing everything that’s wrong with your car will help you get some more money for it.
 It’s best to be reasonable, though.
 Don’t put four new tires onto your car and expect to get all of your money back for doing so.

 Also, know that a buyer could request a pre-purchase inspection for the vehicle.
 That’s when the buyer requests that the vehicle be taken to a shop or dealership to be looked at.
 This will reveal any glaring issues with your car.
-If you sell your car to a dealership or a used-car retailer, they’ll do an inspection on it and take money off of its price based on what needs to be fixed.
+If you sell your car to a dealership or a used-car retailer, they’ll do an inspection on it and adjust their offer based on what needs to be fixed.

 Making your car look good is one of the easiest things you can do for your car that will immediately increase its value.
 If you’re not sure of what to do and don’t want to invest in some high-end cleaning products, taking your car to a good detailing shop will have it looking like a million bucks.
 Even if a good wash, wax, and interior cleaning cost you a few hundred dollars, it’s money well spent.